thchatzidiamantis/LeanCourse23/LeanCourse/Project/Project_outline.md

 * Basic properties of restrictions of sets of ordinals by taking the elemtnts that are smaller than a given ordinal (i.e, the equivalent of intersections of sets and ordinals).
 * All definitions: Unbounded sets, club sets, stationary sets, regressive functions, diagonal intersection.
-* All inductive constructions of sequences needed for the proofs and their basic properties.
+* All inductive constructions of sequences needed for the big proofs and their basic properties.

 ### Contents of `Fodor.lean`: